 State registration by actual unloaded weight.
-If the vehicle is registered only in a state or states that base registration on actual unloaded weight, then the taxable gross weight is the total of the three items listed under Taxable Gross Weight above.
+If the vehicle is registered only in a state or states that base registration on actual unloaded weight, then the taxable gross weight is the total of the three items listed under Taxable Gross Weight on page 7.

-Special Permits In determining a vehicle's taxable gross weight, do not consider weights declared to obtain special temporary travel permits.
+Special permits.
+In determining a vehicle's taxable gross weight, do not consider weights declared to obtain special temporary travel permits.
 These are permits that allow a vehicle to operate: